 Gimme Danger (2016)

 Begin your punk odyssey with the birth of punk as we know it.
-Veteran director Jim Jarmusch leaps into the beginnings of the Godfathers of Punk, The Stooges.
+Punk basic 101 with veteran director Jim Jarmusch leaps into the beginnings of the Godfathers of Punk, The Stooges.
 Gimme Danger captures the raw power and shake appeal of Iggy Pop in all his peanut-buttered glory.
 Featuring interviews with all of the living members, Jarmusch pulls together glorious original footage of the band while tracking how their short-lived career broke the doors down for one of the most earth-shattering genres to exist.

 What better title for a documentary about punk rock than simply Punk!
 The four-part docu-series was co-produced by Iggy Pop himself.
 Covering the entire history, from its early ’60s Detroit beginnings through to its huge commercial explosion with Grunge in the ’90s, you get to see how the genre grew to become the juggernaut it is.
 The sheer amount of people they got for this series is mind-boggling.
 Henry Rollins, Ian Mackaye, Johnny Rotten, Thurston Moore, Wayne Kramer, Debbie Harry, Flea, Jello Biafra, the list goes on.
 What’s the best thing about this series?
 It is completely free to stream on SBS VICELAND.
 Go grab your fix right here, right now.
 Seriously, what are you waiting for?